scientisst/lab-guides-python/README.md

 - error: No paired device found
 ```

 Don't worry, it just means we have no files and devices nearby right now.
+That's all.
 See you in the workshop!